 Established in 1853, the Catholic Parish of St. John in Westminster exists to proclaim the loving presence of God to all in the community.
-This challenge and opportunity is based upon the foundations of sacramental living, witnessing to faith by service and striving for unity by:
+We do this by:

-- Celebrating the Sacred Liturgy with such joy that all members are motivated to share Jesus with others
+- Celebrating the Holy Mass with such joy that all members are motivated to share Jesus with others

 - Emphasizing the importance of family life

 - Encouraging and providing learning opportunities for renewal in the Catholic faith

 - Enabling each individual to use his/her gifts and talents in service to all

 - Recognizing that we need the help of the Holy Spirit in achieving the unity we seek as we acknowledge diversity

 We also offer: (may differ due to COVID-19)